-The reasons for Rhinoplasty surgery can be quite varied, but broadly speaking fall into 3 categories:
+The reasons for undergoing rhinoplasty surgery are varied, but broadly speaking fall into 3 categories:

-Dr Cleland will take pre-operative photos and use the Vectra imaging system to create incredibly lifelike before and after 3D images of your nose and face.
-This is performed to help you understand the post-operative results that can be achieved.
-It is one thing to discuss the changes you have in mind, but it is another entirely to see those changes and further refine how you want your nose to look.
+Dr Cleland will take pre-operative photos.
+He will then use the Vectra imaging system to create lifelike before and after 3D images of your nose and face.
+This will allow you to have a clear visual of the post-operative results that can be achieved.
+It is one thing to discuss the changes you have in mind.
+It is another entirely to see those changes and further refine how you want your nose to look.